btuomanen/ProjectEuler/README.md

 # ProjectEuler
-Solutions to sme of the Project Euler problems by Brian Tuomanen.  (https://projecteuler.net)
+Solutions to some of the Project Euler problems by Brian Tuomanen.  (https://projecteuler.net)